 To support artists at all levels, we offer affordable, one-on-one, hour-by-hour help covering just about everything under the Artist Development umbrella.
-We won’t promise to make you rich and famous – that’s up to you, and a whole slew of other factors outside your and our control.
-And no, we don’t promise to be as expert about, say, music contracts as an entertainment lawyer.
-But we have deep enough knowledge of all of it, and enough experience both in the old and new music industries, to help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.
+We won’t promise to make you rich and famous.
+That’s up to you, and a whole slew of other factors outside our (and your) control.
+And no, we don’t promise to be as expert about music contracts as an entertainment lawyer.
+But we have deep enough knowledge and enough experience in the old and new music industries.
+We can help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.

 The biggest thing we can and do promise is to be on your side.
-We believe that the best way for us to serve you – and stay in business – is to help you strategize how to use your time, money, and energy to maximize your chances of reaching your musical goals.
+We believe that the best way for us to serve you – and stay in business – is to help you strategize how to use your time, money, and energy.
 When the best path is working with another expert, we’ll give you referrals.

 Justin Leighton Long is a lifetime musician who was promoting and selling out large (300+) shows by the time he entered high school.
 He got his band, No Address, signed to Atlantic Records, which resulted in a million-dollar recording contract (with the producer of Eagle Eye Cherry, Three Doors Down, Creed, and Jewel) and an 18-month national tour with bands like Shinedown and Breaking Benjamin before the old music industry tanked in the mid-2000’s.
-He has worked in and owned recording studios in Florida and California; has performed, recorded, and produced a wide range of genres; and has coached and mentored scores of artists in Florida and at Performance High.
+He has worked in and owned recording studios in Florida and California; performed, recorded, and produced a wide range of genres; and coached and mentored scores of artists in Florida and at Performance High.

 How Do You Develop an Artist?